leilin-research/GCGRNN/README.md

 ## Graph Convolutional Gated Recurrent Neural Network (GCGRNN)
 ### Improved from Graph Convolutional Neural Networks with Data-driven Graph Filter (GCNN-DDGF)

-This repository includes the GCNN-DDGF work for the following challenges:
+This repository includes GCGRNN and GCNN-DDGF work for the following challenges:

 * Network-wide Station-level Bike-Sharing Demand Prediction
 * Network-wide Traffic Speed Prediction
 * Network-wide Traffic Volume Prediction

-### Bike-Sharing Demand Prediction
+### Bike-Sharing Demand Prediction (GCNN-DDGF)

 The Bike-sharing demand dataset includes over 28 million bike-sharing transactions between 07/01/2013 and 06/30/2016, which are downloaded from [Citi BSS in New York City](https://www.citibikenyc.com/system-data).
 The data is processed as follows: